pith. sign in

 Referee Report

 Summary.
-The manuscript proves that if a polygon admits a periodic billiard orbit satisfying a certain combinatorial criterion, then there exist paths of polygons in parameter space such that every polygon along the path admits a periodic billiard orbit of the same combinatorial type.
+The manuscript proves that if a polygon admits a periodic billiard orbit satisfying a certain combinatorial criterion, then there exist paths of polygons in parameter space for which every polygon in the path admits a periodic billiard orbit of the same type.

 Simulated Author's Rebuttal